 If you’re already the outdoorsy type— or happen to own a heavy-duty vehicle like a pickup truck — then you’re pretty much set to go.
 All you need to do is either buy or rent the “U” shaped attachment along with the trailer.
-If you don’t own a pick-up, you can always rent a large truck and a fifth wheel compatible trailer separately.
-Many prefer this route compared to renting a motorhome that’ll come with a much larger gas costs.
+If you don’t own a pick-up, you can always rent a large truck and a fifth-wheel compatible trailer separately.
+Many prefer this route compared to renting a motorhome that’ll come with much larger gas costs.

 4. Larger groups can fit in a fifth wheel